observablehq/plot/README.md

 * projection.**insetRight** - inset from the right edge of the frame (defaults to inset)
 * projection.**insetTop** - inset from the top edge of the frame (defaults to inset)
 * projection.**insetBottom** - inset from the bottom edge of the frame (defaults to inset)
+* projection.**clipAngle** - clip the spherical data to a circle of the specified radius before projecting, typically used with an azimuthal projection

 ### Color options